-Online message boards provide outlets for mothers' concerns, researcher saysJanuary 9th, 2013 in Psychology & Psychiatry /
+Online message boards provide outlets for mothers' concerns, researcher saysJanuary 9, 2013 in Medicine & Health / Psychology & Psychiatry

 Parenting infants and toddlers can be challenging, and for generations, mothers have turned to other moms for advice.
 Now, with the availability of the Internet, mothers are consulting each other using modern venues: online message boards.
 Research from the University of Missouri indicates online discussion boards provide safe environments for mothers to anonymously express child-rearing concerns and receive support from other moms.